arav16112004/arav16112004/README.md

 ## 🚀 About Me

 I'm a Computer Science undergrad at **UMass Amherst**, passionate about building intelligent systems that blend vision, language, and sound.
-From low-level systems to AI-powered SaaS, I love solving real-world problems end-to-end.

 ## 🛠 Tech Stack